Reward Policy and Practice

 Phil Wills

-Phil Wills advises and assists PARC in the development of its programme of events.
+Phil Wills contributes to the development of PARC’s programme of events.
+He also runs an independent consultancy business providing strategic reward support on the delivery of business strategy and organisational performance.
+He is a coach to newly appointed (or aspiring) Corporate HR Directors on all areas of reward strategy and delivery, including incentive plan design and governance effectiveness.
 His previous corporate roles included Global Head of Reward for Reed Elsevier (RELX), for ICI, and for Diageo.
-Since 2010 he has established an independent consultancy business to provide strategic reward support, focused on the delivery of business strategy and organisational performance.
-His other major focus is as coach to newly appointed (or aspiring) Corporate HR Directors on all areas of reward strategy and delivery (including incentive plan design and corporate governance effectiveness).
+In 2010 he established an independent consultancy business to provide strategic reward support, focused on the delivery of business strategy and organisational performance.